JMB2K/RE-FLEX/README.md

 and then on your phone go to mitm.it:

 ![SmartSelect_20221202_121831_Chromefu](https://user-images.githubusercontent.com/31253518/205350198-241e8075-ea6c-4b40-a726-986b5494a3df.jpg)

+For android, click android (there is IOS as well but I don't have an Iphone to do experimentation on, so I can't help here)

 List of URLs to get from proxy for setup:
 NOTE: You have to connect your phone to the proxy and the links will THEN populate in the proxy.
 You have to surf the app while the phone is connected to proxy to find the links listed here.